-4.1.7.2.3 At the end, replace “7.1.5.3.1” by “7.1.5.3”.

 Chapter 4.2

-4.2.5.2.6, portable tank instruction T23 In the first line after the title, add a new sentence to read as follows: “The formulations listed below may also be transported packed in accordance with packing method OP8 of packing instruction P520 of 4.1.4.1, with the same control and emergency temperatures, if applicable.”.
+4.2.5.2.6, portable tank instruction T23 In the first line after the title, at the end, add a new sentence to read as follows: “The formulations listed below may also be carried packed in accordance with packing method OP8 of packing instruction P520 of 4.1.4.1<(ADR only:), with the same control and emergency temperatures, if applicable>.”.

-4.2.5.3, portable tank special provision TP10 Add the following new sentence at the end: “A portable tank may be offered for transport after the date of expiry of the last lining inspection for a period not to exceed three months beyond the date of expiry of the last testing, after emptying but before cleaning, for purposes of performing the next required test or inspection prior to refilling.”.
+4.2.5.3, portable tank special provision TP10 Add the following new sentence at the end: “A portable tank may be offered for carriage after the date of expiry of the last lining inspection for a period not to exceed three months beyond the date of expiry of the last testing, after emptying but before cleaning, for purposes of performing the next required test or inspection prior to refilling.”.

 Chapter 5.1